 Acrylic adhesive tape is used for powerful bonding applications in automotive, medical, and many other industries.
 They are high-strength and flexible components used to replace mechanical fasteners like screws or rivets.

-Although acrylic tape can be heat-resistant, and reach 400°F (204°C), most of it falls well below that limit.
-Depending on the tape, it’s generally agreed that the lower limit is -20°F to -40°F (-28°C to -40°C).
+Although acrylic tape can be heat-resistant and reach 400°F (204°C), most of it falls well below that limit.
+Depending on the tape, the lower limit is generally agreed to be -20°F to -40°F (-28°C to -40°C).

-Finding the Right Heat Resistant Tape
+Finding the Best Heat-Resistant Tape

 Originally published: August 15, 2023